-That deaf, dumb, blind kid sure knows how to kick some monster ass!
+Don’t let your impairments hold you back.
+It’s time to channel your inner Zatoichi and go kick some monster ass!
 We celebrate the 29th anniversary of the ADA with a look at 25 impactful movies featuring characters with disabilities.

 Mental illness is a favorite topic in horror.
 In horror, most of the time Psychoses=Evil, but there are a lot of movies that take a much more philosophical approach to mental illness, and that can serve as a very long Dead List of all its own.
 I will save that for another day.

 As you look back, the trend line moving movies to shift the view of the disabled from completely demeaning to empowering has made some progress.
-In recent years we can definitively point to some awesome movies that both are true to the roots of horror while also give some prime protagonist opportunities for them to get some positive time in the spotlight.
+In recent years we can definitively point to some awesome movies that are true to the roots of horror while also giving some prime protagonists opportunities for them to get some positive time in the spotlight.
 So, chronologically, here are 25 significant horror movies featuring disabled characters:

 EDITORIAL NOTE: We now have a Podcast for you discussing this topic in EPISODE 70!

 OK, I’m going to start here, partly to show how far things have come, but also to establish the benchmark of where culture was 100 years ago.
 Clearly Quasimodo was disabled.
 His disfigurement really limited what he could do, and his mental state wasn’t exactly… stable.
 He was the monster.
 He was also, though, a sympathetic monster.
 Lon Chaney’s full-bodied performance really sold the plight of the bell ringer, who is gifted kindness by Isabella.
 Still, it wasn’t until Disney did a sing-along animated feature that Quasimodo got the full redemption.
 This is a historically significant movie, but it also shows how the disabled got portrayed as monstrous from very early on.
 It’s a primal fear of somebody who looks different.